semanticdata/firefox-extract-links/README.md

 - Convert URLs into actual links.
 - Remove duplicate links from list.

+## 💡 Ideas

+- Filter links by domain
+- Export links to CSV
+- Distinguish between internal and external links
+- Categorize links by content type
+- Check from broken links
+- Option to save links to a "Saved Links" list in local storage
+- Make the links list searchable

 ## © License

 Source code in this repository is available under the [MIT License](./LICENSE).